philipturner/ue5-nanite-macos/README.md

 </details>

-The fragment shader was transpiled from an HLSL shader, located at the path below.
-It was compiled with `RESOURCE_TYPE` set to either 0 or 5, making `ClearResource` a `RWBuffer`.
+The fragment shader was transpiled from an HLSL shader, located at the path below. `RESOURCE_TYPE` was set to either 0 or 5, making `ClearResource` a `RWBuffer`.
 I'll try chasing where it was initialized and setting `RESOURCE_TYPE` to 1.
 That should change the clear resource to `RWTexture2D`.

 ```
 Engine/Shaders/Private/ClearReplacementShaders.usf